 Our exposure to market risk includes interest rate fluctuations in connection with our 2021 BSP Term Loan (see Note 5 - Debt) and our JPMorgan ABL Facility (see Note 6 - Credit Facilities).
-As of September 30, 2022, we have \$69.5 million of outstanding indebtedness under our BSP Term Loan which is due June 2027 with interest at either (i) LIBOR plus 6.50% - 7.00% (determined by reference to a net leverage pricing grid), subject to a 1.00% LIBOR floor, or (ii) base rate plus 5.50% - 6.00% (determined by reference to a net leverage pricing grid), subject to a 2.00% base rate floor.
-Borrowings under our JPMorgan ABL Facility bear interest at either (i) Eurodollar spread plus 1.50% - 2.00% (determined by reference to an excess availability pricing grid) or (ii) Alternate Base Rate plus 0.50% - 1.00% (determined by reference to an excess availability pricing grid and base rate subject to a 1.00% floor).
+As of March 31, 2023, we have \$30.2 million of outstanding indebtedness under our BSP Term Loan which is due June 2027 with interest at either (i) LIBOR plus 6.50% - 7.00% (determined by reference to a net leverage pricing grid), subject to a 1.00% LIBOR floor, or (ii) base rate plus 5.50% - 6.00% (determined by reference to a net leverage pricing grid), subject to a 2.00% base rate floor.
+Borrowings under our JPMorgan ABL Facility bear interest at either (i) LIBOR plus 1.50% - 2.00% (determined by reference to an excess availability pricing grid) or (ii) Alternate Base Rate plus 0.50% - 1.00% (determined by reference to an excess availability pricing grid and base rate subject to a 1.00% floor).
 Borrowings under the 2021 BSP Term Loan and JPMorgan ABL Facility are therefore subject to risk based upon prevailing market interest rates.
 Interest rate risk may result from many factors, including governmental monetary and tax policies, domestic and international economic and political considerations and other factors that are beyond our control.
-During the nine-month period ended September 30, 2022, the maximum amount borrowed under the revolving credit facility was \$13.0 million and the average amount of borrowings outstanding was \$0.8 million.
-As of September 30, 2022, the amount of total borrowings outstanding under the revolving credit facility was nil.
+No borrowings were made under the revolving credit facility during the three-month period ended March 31, 2023.